We apologize for possible errors in the machine translation of the site

 Analysis and presentation of results – Elena Bukvareva (BCC-Armenia)

-The assessment of the extent of natural vegetation zones was made based on a vegetation map created by the project experts Alla Aleksanyan and Vardan Asatryan (Fig. 1).
+Vegetation types most accurately reflect the characteristics of terrestrial ecosystems, because vegetation reflects all the main habitat conditions (climate, soil, topography) and forms the trophic basis of ecosystems and largely determines both their functioning and their species diversity.
+The assessment of the extent of ecosystem types was made based on a vegetation map created by the project experts Alla Aleksanyan and Vardan Asatryan (Fig. 23A-1a).
 The map was created based on Barseghyan (2007) and other materials.

-The current natural area of vegetation zones is defined as the potential area of a given vegetation type minus cropland and built-up areas based on ESRI land cover data 2023 (Fig. 2).
+The current natural area of vegetation zones is defined as the potential area of a given vegetation type minus cropland and built-up areas based on ESRI land cover data 2023 (Fig. 23A-1b).
+The current distribution of forests is also derived from ESRI land-cover data (Fig. 23A-1c).
+At this scoping stage, all forests are treated as a single type, regardless of the vegetation zone in which they occur.
+In the future, when producing a detailed terrestrial ecosystem map, forests should also be classified by type.

 1. Extent of vegetation zones and current vegetation